SahilDanayak/Computational-Finance-Project/README.md

 3. **Option Price Estimates**
    - A table shows the predicted option prices in comparison with the actual ones.
    ![Prediction Table](Predictions.jpeg "Option Price Prediction Table")
+   - **Convergence of Models**: The analysis demonstrates a consistent convergence between the Binomial and Black-Scholes models across all tested volatility methods.
+This suggests that both models are robust in various market scenarios and can reliably predict option prices when using appropriate volatility estimates.

+   - **Impact of Volatility Estimates**: The choice of volatility calculation method has a significant impact on the predicted option prices.
+Higher volatility estimates (like standard deviation and EWMA) lead to higher option prices, while lower estimates (like Parkinson and Garman-Klass) result in lower prices.
+This indicates the critical role that volatility plays in option pricing, with traders needing to be mindful of the methods used to derive these estimates.

+   - **Practical Application**: Understanding how different volatility measures affect option pricing allows traders to better assess their strategies.
+They can choose the volatility method that aligns with their market outlook, enhancing decision-making in option trading.

+   - **Market Dynamics Reflection**: The analysis emphasizes that options pricing is highly sensitive to market conditions and volatility estimates.
+The closer the volatility reflects current market sentiments, the more accurately the predicted prices will represent the true option value.

+In conclusion, the study highlights the nuanced relationship between volatility estimates and option pricing, illustrating how the choice of model and calculation method can significantly influence trading decisions.
+Traders should consider these factors when evaluating options, ensuring they apply the most appropriate volatility model for their market analysis.

 ## References